yajiex/floppybird-react/README.md

 #Floppy Bird React

-This project is a fork of https://github.com/nebez/floppybird, the original project is written with primitive HTML/CSS/JavaScript.
-Currently I'm learning [React](https://facebook.github.io/react/index.html), so I rewrite it using React.
+This project is written with [React](https://facebook.github.io/react/index.html), it is a fork of https://github.com/nebez/floppybird, the original project is written with primitive HTML/CSS/JavaScript.

-The project is still under development, the initial version completes the basic floppy-bird scenarios.
-I'm becoming familiar with React and will make the project more "React".
+My change focuses on `index.html` and `index.jsx`, the original `css` files and assets files keep unchanged.

 ##Setup

 - Clone the repo: `git clone https://github.com/yajiex/floppybird-react.git`
 - Install the dependencies: `npm install --save-dev`